thousandbrainsproject/everything_is_awesome/README.md

 #### Actuators

 The actuators are driven by a Raspberry Pi 4 using the Raspberry Pi Build HAT, which interfaces directly with LEGO Technic Angular Motors.
-This allows for precise motor control via Python.
-The same Raspberry Pi also hosts the ArduCam Time-of-Flight (ToF) depth camera, used to obtain depths measurements of the objects.
+This allows for precise motor control.
+The same Raspberry Pi also hosts the ArduCam Time-of-Flight (ToF) depth camera, used to obtain depths measurements to the objects.

 For full setup instructions including OS flashing, Python environment setup, server configuration, see the [Actuator Pi Setup Guide](scripts/servers/actuators/README.md).